 If you’re used to planning your Walt Disney World vacations 6 months ahead on the Resort online calendar, you might be frustrated by the Disneyland calendar.
 It seemingly doesn’t have entertainment schedules or even Park hours booked more than 30-45 days ahead.
 It’s a laid-back California vibe, for sure.

 If you’re a Walt Disney World regular, you know that the Magical Express Bus in Orlando will bus you (for free!) from Orlando International Airport to your Resort hotel if you are a resort guest.
 Magical Express workers also will deliver your luggage, from baggage claim at the airport straight to your room!

 Unfortunately there is no such program in California.
 Once you arrive at the airport, there are several choices to make in getting to the Disneyland Resort.
 You can always rent a vehicle of course, or pay for a taxi cab.
 And if you’re flying in to either LAX or John Wayne Airport, the Disneyland Resort Express bus will take you to the Resort, for a fee.
-You can purchase slightly discounted Disneyland Resort Express bus tickets on Undercover Tourist.
+You can purchase slightly discounted Disneyland Resort Express bus tickets on Get Away Today.

 3. TWO PARKS

 The Disneyland Resort is comprised of two Parks, Disneyland (the original, built by Walt in 1955) and Disney California Adventure Park, which opened in 2001.
 Disneyland is where you’ll find the classics, like Pirates of the Caribbean and the Matterhorn as well as unique areas like Toontown and New Orleans Square.
 Disney California Adventure Park is home to Cars Land, ‘A Bug’s Land.’
 Toy Story Mania and a loop-de-loop coaster, California Screamin’.
 Unlike Walt Disney World there aren’t any themed miniature golf courses or water parks at the Disneyland Resort.